spatie/laravel-google-calendar/README.md

 ## Setting a color

-You can set certain colors for your events.
+You can set certain colors for your events (colorId 1 to 11).
 The possibilities are limited to the color definitions of the Google Calendar API.
 You can find them [here](https://developers.google.com/calendar/api/v3/reference/colors/get).

 ```php
 $yourevent->setColorId(11);